Josh0823/nersc-help-menu/README.md

 ## Install

-To install the extension, execute the following command inside the root `nersc_help_menu` folder:
+To install the extension, execute the following command inside the root `nersc-help-menu` folder:

 ```bash
 pip install .